 In May of this year, I posted a video of a Believers’ Church ordination service which appeared to show ministers kissing the ring of Gospel for Asia Founder and CEO K.P.
 Yohannan.
 Yohannan has denied allowing anyone to kiss his ring during rituals of the Believers’ Church.
 The following video makes it clear that those being ordained are doing something in the vicinity of Yohannan’s hand.
 If they aren’t kissing his ring, I think any observer could be excused for believing they are.

-In the over two hour staff mega-meeting held on May 14, 2015, Yohannan again denied that ring kissing has any place in the church.
+In an over two hour staff mega-meeting held on May 14, 2015, Yohannan again denied that ring kissing has any place in the church.
 This meeting took place before the video became available but the audio where K.P. offers a full-throated denial of the practice has not been made available before.

 Here is the audio followed by the transcript.